-Louisa May spent her childhood with her parents and three sisters in Concord and Boston.
-She was very much a tomboy in her youth, stating:
+Alcott spent her childhood with her parents and three sisters in Concord and Boston where she happily explored her young tomboy ways, stating:

 “No boy could be my friend till I had beaten him in a race and no girl if she refused to climb trees, leap fences…”

 The Alcott family had deep New England roots and Louisa May Alcott and her sisters were descendants of the Salem Witch Trials judge, Samuel Sewall, on her mother Abigail’s side of the family.

 The Alcott family believed very strongly in abolitionism and women’s rights as well as transcendentalism.
 Transcendentalism was a literary and philosophical movement during the 1800s that declared knowledge and spirituality could be attained through one’s own intuition rather than traditional teaching methods.

 Louisa May Alcott’s interest in writing began young when she would write stories and plays to help entertain her sisters.
 While living in Concord, the Alcotts were close friends with fellow Concord writers Ralph Waldo Emerson and Henry David Thoreau and this friendship had a direct influence on her desire to be a writer.

 The family was plagued by poverty and moved 22 times in 30 years in search of work and cheaper housing.
 At the age of 15, Louisa May vowed to help her family overcome their destitution.

 Louisa May worked as a seamstress, governess and teacher for many years and also became a working author in her early 20s with the publication of her poetry and short stories in various magazines.
 She published her first book, Flower Fables, at the age of 22.

 Tragedy struck the family when Louisa May’s little sister, Elizabeth, contracted scarlet fever and died in 1858.
 Around the same time her older sister Anna announced her engagement and married a few years later.
 Both events had a profound effect on Louisa May and are featured in her novel Little Women.